justin2004/slimv_box/README.md

 ### why

-- setting up slimv the first time took me a few hours and that could be an impediment to someone using slimv so i wanted to remove the impediment for first time slimv users
+- setting up slimv the first time took me a few hours and that could be an impediment to someone attempting to use slimv so i wanted to remove the impediment for first time slimv users